-It is important as a student and practitioner of architecture to start to develop your understanding and philosophies about what architecture is for you, both as a designer and an inhabitant of architecture.
+As a student and practitioner of architecture, it is essential to develop your understanding and philosophies about what architecture means to you, both as a designer and an inhabitant of architecture.

 ALSO READ: What is an Architect?